jamauro/method/README.md

 # Method

-Method is an easy way to add isomorphic methods with Optimistic UI for Meteor apps.
+Method is an easy way to create `methods` with Optimistic UI for Meteor apps.
 It's built with Meteor 3.0 in mind.
-It should be a drop in replacement for Meteor's [Validated Method](https://github.com/meteor/validated-method) and comes with additional features:
+It's meant to be a drop in replacement for Meteor's [Validated Method](https://github.com/meteor/validated-method) and comes with additional features:

 * Global before and after hooks for methods
 * Pipe a series of functions
 * Authed by default (can be overriden)
 * Easily configure a rate limit
 * Attach the methods to Collections (optional)
-* Validate with a `jam:easy-schema` schema or a custom validation function
+* Validate with a [jam:easy-schema](https://github.com/jamauro/easy-schema) schema or a custom validation function
 * No need to use `.call` to invoke the method as with Validated Methods

 ## Usage